saadkhan29/lesson-w04d01-ruby/install-ruby.md

 * Easily switch Ruby versions
 * Execute a Ruby script

+## rbenv
+rbenv is a tool that lets you install and run multiple versions of Ruby side-by-side.
+It’s a simple, lightweight alternative to RVM that focuses solely on managing multiple Ruby environments.

 ## Note

 The `$` means to run it in the Terminal.
 So if I write `$ which ruby` it means to run `which ruby` in your bash Terminal.